Retail Planogram App (redesign)

 Design Iteration

-To address user confusion regarding hidden related products and a cumbersome click-and-drop feature, the design was iterated to integrate product cards directly onto the virtual shelf.
-A clarifying dialog box was added, and a hover-and-tap mechanism streamlined the product placement process, improving overall usability.
+Direct Interaction: To address confusion regarding a hidden products side-sheet and a cumbersome drag-and-drop feature, I integrated the product cards directly onto the virtual shelf.
+By adding a clarifying dialog box and a hover-and-tap mechanism, I simplified the placement process and significantly improved overall usability.

 Final Design